Fiskadoro

-Fiskadoro is post-apocalyptic novel by Denis Johnson published in 1985 by Alfred A. Knopf.
+Fiskadoro is a post-apocalyptic novel by Denis Johnson published in 1985 by Alfred A. Knopf.

 The story is set in the former state of Florida several decades after a global nuclear holocaust.
 An enclave of survivors, bereft of collective historical knowledge, attempt to reassemble human society and culture.

 Plot

 The story opens 60 years after a global nuclear holocaust.
 Only tiny enclaves of humans survive, one these in "Twicetown", in the region of the Florida Keys.
 Separate enclaves exist in the Everglades and at an Army compound, each with their own subcultures.
 The archives that could serve to reveal human history have been destroyed in the holocaust, and the surviving generations struggle to understand their origins.
 The 100-year-old Grandmother Wright is the only survivor whose life spans both pre- and post-apocalyptic periods.
 With the Christ-like adolescent boy, Fiskadoro, she attempts to discover the key to understanding the nature of human existence.
 Her grandson, Mr. Cheung, embarks on his own futile search for wisdom.
 Only Fiskadoro achieves an epiphany that leads him to genuine enlightenment.